armpitMFG/PitClamp-Mini/README.md

 ## Features
   - Motor can be completely removed from mount
   - Selection of bases for different use cases
-    - 4040 Extrusion
+    - 4040 or 3030 Extrusion
     - Tabletop compact clamp
     - Experimental TBD
   - Relocatable OSSM Reference Board v2
   - (Optional) Capacitor located on motor for solder-less pre-v2.3 board compatability
   - 4 degree rotational granularity

 ## Roadmap
 **Motor Rings:**